-2.1.
 This policy applies to all students at Southern.

-SECTION 3.
-DEFINITIONS
+Definitions

-- 3.1.
-Academic Integrity Academic integrity at Southern is a standard of ethics students are expected to maintain. - 3.2.
-Academic Dishonesty Academic dishonesty is any practice which gives a student an unfair advantage over another student in the same or similar course of study.
-It includes, but is not limited to, plagiarism, cheating, fraud, information technology misuse, or any misconduct with regards to academic integrity as defined. - 3.3.
-Plagiarism The attempt to represent the work of another, as it may relate to written or oral works, computer-based work, mode of creative expression (i.e. music, media, or the visual arts), as the product of one's own thought, whether the other's work is published or unpublished, or simply the work of a fellow student. - 3.4.
-Cheating The improper taking or tendering of any information or material which shall be used to determine academic credit.
-Examples include but are not limited to the following: - 3.4.1.
-Copying from another student's test or homework paper. - 3.4.2.
-Allowing another student to copy from a test or homework assignment. - 3.4.3.
-Using unauthorized materials during a test, such as the course textbook, notebook, formula lists, notes, or crib sheets, including those stored in a calculator or other electronic device. - 3.4.4.
-Collaborating during an in-class or take-home test with any other person by giving or receiving information without authority. - 3.4.5.
-Having another individual write or plan a paper, including those bought from research paper services. - 3.4.6.
-Submitting the same paper or project in more than one class. - 3.4.7.
-Obtaining any part of an examination or assignment before it has been given to the class. - 3.4.8.
-Use of any electronic device in class without the expressed permission of the instructor. - 3.5.
-Fraud Fabrication, Forgery, and Obstruction - 3.5.1.
-Fabrication is the use of invented, counterfeited, altered, or forged information in assignments of any type including those activities done in conjunction with academic courses that require students to be involved in out-of-classroom experiences. - 3.5.2.
-Forgery is the imitating or counterfeiting of images, documents, signatures, and the like. - 3.5.3.
-Obstruction is any behavior that limits the academic opportunities of other students by improperly impeding their work or their access to education resources. - 3.5.4.
-Fraud includes, but is not limited to, the following actions: - 3.5.4.1.
-Providing any signature other than one's own on any College document.
+Academic Integrity - Academic integrity at Southern is a standard of ethics students are expected to maintain.

+Academic Dishonesty - Academic dishonesty is any practice which gives a student an unfair advantage over another student in the same or similar course of study.
+It includes, but is not limited to, plagiarism, cheating, fraud, information technology misuse, or any misconduct with regards to academic integrity as defined.

+Plagiarism - The attempt to represent the work of another, as it may relate to written or oral works, computer-based work, mode of creative expression (i.e. music, media, or the visual arts), as the product of one's own thought, whether the other's work is published or unpublished, or simply the work of a fellow student.

+Cheating - The improper taking or tendering of any information or material which shall be used to determine academic credit.
+Examples include but are not limited to the following:

+- Copying from another student's test or homework paper. - Allowing another student to copy from a test or homework assignment. - Using unauthorized materials during a test, such as the course textbook, notebook, formula lists, notes, or crib sheets, including those stored in a calculator or other electronic device. - Collaborating during an in-class or take-home test with any other person by giving or receiving information without authority. - Having another individual write or plan a paper, including those bought from research paper services. - Submitting the same paper or project in more than one class. - Obtaining any part of an examination or assignment before it has been given to the class. - Use of any electronic device in class without the expressed permission of the instructor.

+Fraud - Fabrication, Forgery, and Obstruction

+- Fabrication is the use of invented, counterfeited, altered, or forged information in assignments of any type including those activities done in conjunction with academic courses that require students to be involved in out-of-classroom experiences. - Forgery is the imitating or counterfeiting of images, documents, signatures, and the like. - Obstruction is any behavior that limits the academic opportunities of other students by improperly impeding their work or their access to education resources. - Fraud includes, but is not limited to, the following actions: - Providing any signature other than one's own on any College document. - Forging or altering the record of any grade in an educational record. - Knowingly presenting false information or intentionally misrepresenting one's record. - Knowingly providing false statements in any College proceedings.